SystemsGenetics/KINC.R/README.md

 ## Installation

-Clone this repository and start R in the cloned directory.
-Then execute the following in the R command-line:
+Execute the following in the R command-line:
 ```
 library('devtools')
-install()
+install_github('SystemsGenetics/KINC.R')
 ```